HAadams/Offroad-Panoptic-Segmentation/README.md

 ### TODO:
-  - Use shapely to speed-up the process of generating instance ids.
+  - Find a way to speed-up the process of generating instance ids.
-  - Add code to train a Detectron2 panoptic segmentation model on a custom dataset.
-      - Use `register_coco_panoptic_separated` and modify `load_seg_files` to use png instead of jpg.
   - Add code to run evaluation using the panoptic quality metric.